carolgreene/carolgreene.github.io/_posts/2018-07-05-routing_and_nested_resources_lab.markdown

 I felt pretty good at this point since I was moving right along with the lab.
 I then got to the next requirement & things started to slow down.
 The next three steps were to update the Songs Controller for index & show.
 I first tried to do everything to index at once and found that didn't work at all.
 I then broke it down by requirement and listed everything out and eventually got the tests to pass.

--The next steps was to update the songs_controller to allow the songs#index and songs#show actions to handle a valid song for the artist.
+-The next step was to update the songs_controller to allow the songs#index and songs#show actions to handle a valid song for the artist.
 This method will look for an artist by id if an artist is in the params and then assign @songs to that artist's songs.
 If there is no artist in the params, it will assign @song to Song.all.

 ```